The Hook: In popular culture

 A version of the story by author Alvin Schwartz appears in the 1981 collection of short horror stories for children Scary Stories to Tell in the Dark.

-In film, the Hook legend has occasionally appeared: in a 1947 film Dick Tracy's Dilemma. fictional Detective Dick Tracy pursues a murderous killer with a hook for a hand; the killer with a hook theme has also appeared in comedies; In Meatballs (1979), Bill Murray's character retells the Hook legend to campers around a campfire.
+In film, the Hook legend has occasionally appeared: in the 1947 film Dick Tracy's Dilemma, fictional detective Dick Tracy pursues a murderous killer with a hook for a hand.
+The killer-with-a-hook theme has also appeared in comedies; in Meatballs (1979), Bill Murray's character tells the Hook legend to campers around a campfire.
 In Shrek the Halls (2007), Gingy tells an alternate version of this legend to his girlfriend Suzy in his flashback.
 The story has, however, most often been depicted and referenced in horror films.
 Its prevalence, according to film scholar Mark Kermode, is most reflected in the slasher film, functioning as a morality archetype on youth sexuality.
 He Knows You're Alone (1980) opens with a film within a film scene in which a young couple are attacked by a killer while in a parked car.
 The slasher film Final Exam opens with a scene in which a couple are attacked in a parked car, and later, a student is murdered in a university locker room with a hook.
 Campfire Tales (1997), an anthology horror film, opens with a segment retelling the Hook legend, set in the 1950s.
 I Know What You Did Last Summer (1997) features a killer stalking teenagers with a hook; at the beginning of the film, the central characters recount the Hook legend around a campfire.
-The Candyman films of the '90s, as well as its 2021 Jordan Peele update, is centered around this legend as well.
+The Candyman films of the 1990s, as well as its 2021 Nia DaCosta update, are centered on this legend as well.
 Lovers Lane (1999) is a slasher film featuring a killer who murders teenagers at a lovers' lane with a hook.